replicatedhq/kots.io/content/reference/v1beta1/helmchart.md

 The keys below `values` should map exactly to the keys in your `values.yaml`.
 Only include the keys that you wish to change, these will be merged with the `values.yaml` in the chart archive.

+## exclude

+The `exclude` attribute is a [template-parsable](/reference/template-functions/contexts/) value for making [optional charts](/vendor/helm/optional-charts).
+During [processing](/vendor/helm/helm-processing), KOTS will render this field and exclude the entire chart if the output of this field can be parsed as a boolean evaluating to `true`.

 ## optionalValues

 The `optionalValues` array is provided for advanced use cases to make value overrides completely optional.
 Not all charts treat `""` and missing as the same value.
 If it's required to only optionally have a value set, and an empty string does not provide the same functionality as "not set", then use the values here.